numbersprotocol/thunder_bridge/contracts/deploy/deploy_erc677/README.md

 ## Truffle

-if you're using ganache, just execute `truffle console --network test`, otherwise you need to create a .private-keys file and each line is a private of some account, like
+if you're using ganache, just execute `truffle console --network test`, otherwise you need to create a .private-keys file and each line is a private key of some address, like

 ```
 5309979b8a0efeec6db81d041e7afcdcf7d0171be80d757bb4afcaf100da9f0e